 “No.” Her answer was concise, and I left it at that.

 The Lawrence Market is in an enormous brick building dating back to the nineteenth century.
 It is considered Toronto’s largest market.
 Inside, one can find a cornucopia of produce stalls, fish stands, meat shops and delicatessens, which offer a feast of foods for all occasions and fancies.
 This was a veritable gallery of epicurean pleasures, and a fine finale for a visually delectable day that had stirred both Dana and my appetites.
-We selected items for a mostly vegetarian meal, a nice piece of fish, a light pasta primavera, and fruit for desert, and returned to her apartment.
+We selected items for a mostly vegetarian meal, a nice piece of fish, a light pasta primavera, and fruit for dessert, and returned to her apartment.
 We cooked, ate, shared two bottles of red, and talked late into the night as Cowboy watched and listened.
 Then she and Cowboy retired to her bedroom.

 I remained in Toronto for over a week, enthusiastically accepting Dana’s hospitality and company.
-We discussed the world and the universe, life and death, sex and sensuality, politics and business.
+We discussed the world and the universe, life and death, sex and sensuality, politics, and business.
 She was scheduled to audition for a part in a local production, and I read alternative roles as she practiced hers.
 Cowboy maintained his silent vigilance, growling only a couple of times as I became overly dramatic while I read, to which I quickly toned down my thespian zeal.
 During our time together Dana and I never hugged, never kissed, and never confronted any arcane, corporeal desires that may have been laboring for culmination.
 Also, after our momentary encounter over breakfast, I never again saw Annette.
 I could not remain in this ethereal continuum forever, and it came time for me to move on.

-When I informed Dana that I had arranged to stay the night at the hostel, and was leaving the next morning, she looked out at Toronto from her second floor apartment.
+When I informed Dana that I had arranged to stay the night at the hostel, and was leaving the next morning, she looked out at Toronto from her second-floor apartment.
 A light rain had begun to fall.

 “Where do you go next?” she asked imperviously.